-THE TEACHING COMMUNITY AND THE GRADUATE STUDENT
+THE TEACHING COMMUNITY AND THE RISD GRADUATE STUDENT

 Collegiate Teaching & Collegiate Studio Seminars

 In a sequence of collegiate teaching electives, graduate students representative of the entire spectrum of RISD’s graduate degree programs have the opportunity to engage with RISD faculty as they reflect on their teaching trajectory and teaching advancement.
 Videotaped micro-teaching practice experiences provide graduate students with unique opportunities to hone their pedagogical skills and to receive peer and faculty feedback.
 Additionally, post-class conferences with the seminar instructor and guest RISD faculty provide graduate students with a formal exchange of observations, critical advice and recommendations in support of emerging higher education professionals in the fields of art, design, and architecture.
 Teaching in a studio-based environment fosters a range of conversations and questions regarding best practices of collegiate teaching of art and design.

-College & University Teaching beyond RISD
+College & University Teaching Beyond RISD